 Are you an expert?
 Apply to contribute here.

 Classic laces allow the wearer to either tighten or loosen up the sneaker to how they want.
 A low top unisex sneaker, the Adidas Campus Pride comes in men’s sizes from 4 to 14 US.
 Half sizes are also available.
 Women who want a pair of these kicks can easily convert their size by selecting a size that is 1.5 lower than what their usual size is.

 A court icon sneaker from the 80s, the Adidas Campus Pride sees an upgrade that gives it notoriety in the world of sneakers.
-It celebrates the LGBT pride with the rainbow colors that detail the upper, specifically the rainbow pony-hair leather 3-Stripes.
+It celebrates the LGBTQ pride with the rainbow colors that detail the upper, specifically the rainbow pony-hair leather 3-Stripes.
 A “Better Together” tongue label can also be found.
-The Adidas Campus is definitely an ode to equality that makes this low top stand out.
+The Adidas Campus is definitely an ode to equality and Adidas’ thrust to be inclusive of everyone.
+These two things, along with the great style that the Campus has, is what makes the low top stand out.

 - Premium pigskin nubuck makes up the majority of the upper of the sneaker.

 - It has a contrast heel tab.

 - The Adidas Campus Pride has ortholite sockliners.